 Durango Cowboy Poetry Gathering

-The festival includes several events that take place all across the city.
-Many of the daytime performances are free and tickets for the other shows and music range from $15 to $40 depending on the performer.
-Poets and musicians will perform spoken word poems and songs that will make you laugh, cry and appreciate the traditions of the cowboy lifestyle.
-If you love poetry and the Wild West lifestyle, come to Durango this October and let yourself be charmed by the romantic, nostalgic, sweet and funny poems of some of the best cowboy poets in the country.
+The 4 day event includes a variety of family friendly activities.
+Many of the daytime performances are free and tickets for the other shows and music range from $15 to $45 depending on the performer.
+Poets and musicians will perform poetry and songs that will make you laugh, cry and appreciate the traditions of the cowboy lifestyle.2023 Event Info

 What Is Cowboy Poetry?

 When the cowboys and ranchers of the old west would sit down around the campfire at the end of a hard day's work, they would entertain each other with folk songs and tall tales.
 These stories would usually be in poetic form, as this would help them to be more easily remembered and passed along by cowboys who might not know how to read or write.

 These poems would be stories about life on the ranch, descriptions of the landscape of the west, & humorous tales and memories of times gone by.
 Some of the most famous cowboy poets include S. Omar Barker, Curley Fletcher, Bruce Kiskaddon, Joel Nelson and Wally McRae.